JanDeDobbeleer/store-submission/README.md

 ### Microsoft Store Submission

 This action allows you to publish your app on the Store by creating a submission in Partner Center.
+It also supports deleting existing submissions.

 ## Sample